cfoust/sour/README.md

 ## Introduction

-Sauerbraten has a special place in my heart: it's fast to download, easy to pick up, and keeps you in the action with instant respawns.
-Despite playing lots of games over the course of my life I haven't really found anything that scratches the same itch.

 Some years ago I came across [BananaBread](https://github.com/kripken/BananaBread), which was a basic tech demo that used [Emscripten](https://emscripten.org/) to compile Sauerbraten for the web.
 The project was limited in scope and done at a time when bandwidth was a lot more precious.
 It also lacked multiplayer out of the box.

 My goal was to ship an updated version of it in a single Docker image that I could deploy anywhere and play without forcing anyone to download the whole game.
 That's where `sour` comes in.